 Neck, shoulder and back pain are at the top of the list of common ailments.
 They are often the result of a lack of exercise, one-sided posture or physical overload.
 But they can also be psychosomatic.

-Such pains should by no means be dismissed as imaginary - after all, they are just as real as complaints that have their origin in physical dysfunctions.
-The only difference is that the root of the evil is located in the head: As soon as stress comes into play, your body goes into fight-or-flight mode.
+Such pain should never be dismissed as imaginary—after all, it is just as real as symptoms caused by physical dysfunction.
+The only difference is that the root of the problem lies in the mind: as soon as stress comes into play, your body goes into fight-or-flight mode.
 The brain sends a kind of alarm that revs up the muscles and enabled our ancestors, for example, to flee to the nearest tree or attack the saber-toothed tiger.
-Once the "danger" has been averted, the body relaxes again.
+Once the “danger” has passed, the body relaxes again.

-If the stress now continues, the alarm state including the muscle tension also remains - and your back, shoulder and neck muscles are in a permanent stress mode, which can lead to the well-known stress-related tensions.
+If the stress persists, the state of alert—including muscle tension—will continue as well—and your back, shoulder, and neck muscles will remain in a state of constant stress, which can lead to the familiar stress-related tension.

 What are the causes of psychosomatic complaints?